-Coded pseudorange measurements are virtually immune from cycle slips, but carrier phase positioning accuracy suffers if cycle slips are not detected and repaired.
+Coded pseudorange measurements are not as affected by cycle slips as are carrier phase measurments.
+On the other hand carrier phase positioning accuracy suffers if cycle slips are not detected and repaired.
 A cycle slip causes the critical component for successful carrier phase positioning, a resolved integer cycle ambiguity, N, to become instantly unknown again.
 In other words, lock is lost.
 When that happens, correct positioning requires that N be reestablished.

 There are several methods of handling cycle slips.
 They are often controlled in post-processing rather than real-time.